muratk5n/thirdwave/en/README.md

 ---

-It's weird how the image of Twain today is excessively desanitized.
+It's weird how the image of Twain today is excessively sanitized.
 Mark Twain was a vocal anti-war proponent in his day..
 He even once suggested that the stars in the flag be "replaced by skulls and cross-bones".